sernst/cauldron/README.rst

 Windows Development
 -------------------

-If you are developing and testing on Windows, you will need to install `pyreadline3` for the test suite to run as `readline` is not available on non-*ix systems.
+If you are developing and testing on Windows, you will need to install ``pyreadline3`` for the test suite to run as the ``readline`` standard library package is not available on Windows.